SysAdminDoc/SysAdminDoc/README.md

 I have spent 20 years in tech, starting in help desk, learning how real people use computers, how complex systems break, and what it takes to earn an end user's trust.
 That experience shapes how I build: tools should match how people think, stay simple, solve the real problem, make their job easier, and work the first time.

 Over time I also learned that great tools fail without great documentation.
 At every job, one of my first priorities is to document the systems, workflows, and procedures so the next person can succeed without tribal knowledge.
 That is where my handle **SysAdminDoc** came from.
 More than 10 years ago I ran an intranet site under that name to host my internal docs, and I kept the handle.

-- **Desktop apps** with clean UI, converters, editors, and system utilities
-- **PowerShell automation** for deployments, configuration, and remote support
-- **Browser userscripts** and extensions that fix annoying web UX
-- **Medical imaging tooling** including DICOM helpers and PACS deployment automation
-- **Windows utilities** for firewall control, hardening, and system configuration
-- **Media tools** including downloaders and format converters
-- **Standalone executables** that ship as a single file and just run

 ---